AlexanderKagan/AlexanderKagan.github.io/_pages/cv.md

 Service and leadership
 ======
-* Outstanding Student Service Award (2025) granted by UM Stats Department for chairing the organizing committee of MSSISS, an annual 150-person statistics symposium
+* Outstanding Student Service Award (2025) granted by UM Stats Department for chairing the organizing committee of MSSISS, an annual 150-person statistics symposium held in Ann Arbor, MI.
 * Organizing volunteer of International Chinese Statistical Association (ICSA) and Michael Woodroofe Memorial Conference in Ann Arbor, MI (2023)